Enrique Bermúdez: Early life and education

+Military and political career

 Nicaraguan National Guard

-After graduating from the military academy in 1952, he took a commission in the engineer corps of the Nicaraguan Guardia Nacional.
-He rose to the rank of Lieutenant Colonel under former Nicaraguan President Anastasio Somoza Debayle, and was serving as military attaché to the United States at the time of the 1979 Nicaraguan Revolution by the Sandinistas.
+After graduating from the military academy, Bermudez joined Nicaragua's National Guard, where he served in its engineering corps.
+He rose to the rank of Lieutenant colonel under former Nicaraguan President Anastasio Somoza Debayle.
+In 1979, Bermudez was serving as Nicaragua's military attaché to the U.S. in Washington, D.C. when the Somoza government was ousted by the Sandinistas in the Nicaraguan Revolution.